OpenDroneMap/docs/source/using.rst

   --use-exif            Use this tag if you have a gcp_list.txt but want to
-                        use the exif geotags instead --dtm                 Use this tag to build a DTM (Digital Terrain Model, ground only) using a progressive morphological filter.
+                        use the exif geotags instead --dtm                 Use this tag to build a DTM (Digital Terrain Model, ground only) using a simple morphological filter.
-                        Check the --dem* parameters for fine tuning.
+                        Check the --dem* and --smrf* parameters for finer tuning.
   --dsm                 Use this tag to build a DSM (Digital Surface Model,
                         ground + objects) using a progressive morphological filter.
-Check the --dem* parameters for fine tuning.
+Check the --dem* parameters for finer tuning.
   --dem-gapfill-steps <positive integer>
                         Number of steps used to fill areas with gaps.
 Set to 0 to disable gap filling.
 Starting with a radius equal